-Each unit has a drain located inside the unit which removes the condensation from the evaporator coil and evaporates it into an external condensate evaporator pan.
+Each unit has a drain located inside the unit which removes the condensation from the evaporator coil and and drains the excess water into an evaporator pan.
 Each drain can become loose or disconnected from moving or bumping the drain.
 If you notice excessive water accumulation on the inside of the unit, be sure the drain tube is connected from the evaporator housing to the condensate evaporator drain pan.
-If water starts to collect underneath the unit, you may want to check the condensate evaporator drain tube to be sure it is still located inside the drain pan.
-The leveling of the unit is important as the units are designed to drain properly when on a level surface, if your floor is not level, this can also cause drain problems.
-Be sure all drain lines are free of obstructions because this may cause water to back up and overflow the drain pans.
+If water is collected underneath the unit you may want to check the condensate evaporator drain tube to be sure it is still located inside the drain pan.
+The leveling of the unit is important as the units are designed to drain properly when on a level surface, if your floor is not level this can also cause drain problems.
+Be sure all drain lines are free of obstructions because obstructions may cause water to back up and overflow the drain pans.